-Chapter 5 - Setting Up an MMC Digital Smart Drive
+Chapter 5 - Setting Up an MMC Digital Smart Drive or an S200 Drive

-Overview: MMC Digital Smart Drive Setup
+Overview: MMC Digital Smart Drive Setup and S200 Drive Setup

-Overview: MMC Smart Drive Setup - Digital Drive
+Overview: MMC Smart Drive Setup and S200 Drive Setup - Digital Drive

 The Drive Setup program in PiCPro allows you to identify all digital interfaced digital drives used in your application.
 As each drive is identified, it is put into a Drive List.
 Within Drive List view, you can add, remove, rename, cut, copy and paste drives.
 You can then save information to a drive file.